VinEdw/dm42-programs/README.md

 ### `POLY`

-Program to create a custom menu containing the polynomial related functions.
+Program to edit the custom menu to contain polynomial related functions.
 Polynomials are represented using single row arrays where each element holds a coefficient for a different term.
 The first element holds the coefficient for $x^0$, the second element holds the coefficient for $x^1$, the third element holds the coefficient for $x^2$, and so on.